keep it golden girl blog

 2. Plan your attack.
 It must evoke both fear and laughter simultaneously.
 Group events such as birthdays or stealth home invasions are frequent venues.

-3. Determine accessory gift to attach to Punchy.
-Usually has something to do with who the target is.
+3. Attach an accessory of your choice to Punchy.
 All gifts are to remain with Punchy and follow him wherever he goes.
 He has a ton of swag!

 6. Pick up available accomplices.

-7. Carry out your attack and fail miserably at keeping giggle fits to a low volume.
+7. Carry out your attack and fail miserably at keeping quiet.

 8. Take a glorified selfie with Punchy.
-Unless you get caught.
-If this happens, your lame ass has to keep Punchy and try again, and your failure will be ridiculed on social media.
+If you get caught, your lame ass has to keep Punchy and try again, and your failure will be ridiculed on social media.

 9. Wait till target blows up phones with pictures showing they have found Punchy in their bed, car trunk, office…wherever you put him.